CHerSun/NoSleep/readme.md

 ## How it works
 NoSleep works through calling to SetThreadExecutionState resetting display/idle Windows timers every 10 seconds.
 Should use no CPU and around 6-7 MBs of RAM.
 Icons are taking up 166 KB in compiled binary, the rest is the code (~10 KB).

-## Icon
+## Icons

-Icon was taken from http://www.iconarchive.com/show/food-icons-by-martin-berube/coffee-icon.html.
+* Coffee icon (Active) was taken from https://www.iconarchive.com/show/food-icons-by-martin-berube/coffee-icon.html.
 Icon is disributed as freeware.

-Artist: Martin Berube (thanks, Martin!)
+Designer: (Martin Berube)[https://www.iconarchive.com/artist/martin-berube.html]
+* Sleep icon (Inactive) was taken from https://www.iconarchive.com/show/material-icons-by-pictogrammers/sleep-icon.html.
+License: Apache 2.0 (Open Source).
+Designer: (Pictogrammers Team)[https://www.iconarchive.com/artist/pictogrammers.html]

+Thanks for icons!

 ## License
 The Unlicense